-This prototype turns the rider experience into a real flow: issue selection, car-level location, privacy-safe reporting, and a visible response chain designed to resolve behavior before it escalates.
+This rider experience supports quick reporting, privacy-safe location guidance, and a visible response chain designed to resolve behavior through calm mitigation before it escalates.

-Smoking reports route to CTA first: riders report by car ID, the car-specific notice can play, ambassadors observe and log from a distance, CTA platform staff get the intercept notice, and CPD is only used if CTA cannot resolve it.
+Smoking reports route to CTA first: riders report by car ID, the car-specific notice can play, ambassadors observe and log from a distance, CTA platform staff get the intercept notice, and law enforcement is only used if CTA cannot resolve it.

 Ventra Safety & SupportScenario: Smoking